Troubleshoot adding and deleting organization users

 Q: Why does a user lose access to some features?

-A: This might happen for different reasons (although the user can continue to work as a Stakeholder):
+A: A user can lose access for the following reasons (although the user can continue to work as a Stakeholder):

 The user's Visual Studio subscription has expired.
 Meanwhile, the user can work as a Stakeholder, or you can give the user Basic access until the user renews their subscription.
 After the user signs in, Azure DevOps restores access automatically.

 The Azure subscription used for billing is no longer active.
-This affects all purchases made with this subscription, including Visual Studio subscriptions.
+All purchases made with this subscription are affected, including Visual Studio subscriptions.
 To fix this issue, visit the Azure account portal.

-The Azure subscription used for billing was unlinked from your organization.
+The Azure subscription used for billing was removed from your organization.
 Learn more about linking your organization.

 Your organization has more users with Basic access than the number of users that you're paying for in Azure.
 Your organization includes five free users with Basic access.
 If you need to add more users with Basic access, you can pay for these users.